Definition

 - Overexpression of CD71 (transferrin receptor) on enterocytes facilitates retro-transport of secretory IgA–gluten complexes, which can trigger immune responses in the lamina propria.

-- Wheat amylase-trypsin inhibitors (ATIs) activate toll-like receptor 4 on macrophages and monocytes, contributing to low-level intestinal inflammation and possibly explaining non-coeliac wheat sensitivity.
+- Wheat amylase-trypsin inhibitors (ATIs) activate toll-like receptor 4 on macrophages and monocytes.

 Epidemiology